KNCT-KPC/RapidHouse/doc/source/tutorial.rst

 Tutorial
 ========
-This section is tutorial for RapidHouse.
+This section is a tutorial for RapidHouse.

 ------------
 Installation
 ------------
-This section explain how to install RapidHouse via GitHub.
+This section explains how to install RapidHouse via GitHub.

 .. code-block:: bash